unytics/bigfunctions/docs/blog/reddit.md

 I'm excited to introduce [BigFunctions](https://github.com/unytics/bigfunctions), an open-source project designed to supercharge your BigQuery data-warehouse and empower your data analysts!

-After 2 years building it, we just wrote our first [article](https://medium.com/google-cloud/sql-is-all-you-need-77554fea90c0) to announce it.
+After 2 years building it, I just wrote our first [article](https://medium.com/google-cloud/sql-is-all-you-need-77554fea90c0) to announce it.

 ## What is BigFunctions?